-If the majority of the votes cast at the referendum are in favour of the change, the Bill is signed by the Irish President and the Constitution is then amended.
-Read more about the President and legislation here.
+If the majority of the votes cast at the referendum are not in favour of the change, the Bill is not signed into law and the Constitution is not amended.

 The Referendum Commission is an independent body set up to communicate factual information about referendums.
 Its main role is to:

 - Promote public awareness of the referendum

 - Encourage people to vote

 Only Irish citizens who are aged at least 18 can vote in a referendum.
 You need to be registered in order to vote – either on the main Register of Electors, the Postal Voters List, the Special Voters list or the supplement to one of these lists.
 You can use checktheregister.ie to see if you are registered.
 If you are not registered, you can apply to be added to the relevant supplement, but you must do this by a certain deadline once a referendum has been called.
 Read more in our document on registering to vote.

 The referendum proposal is printed on the ballot paper and you are asked to indicate whether you are in favour of the proposal or against it.
 Read more in our document on voting in a referendum.

 Facilities in place for voters with disabilities include postal voting; voting in a nursing home or similar; companion voting; and a tactile ballot paper template for visually impaired voters.
 Read more in our document on facilities for voters with disabilities.